-The land once unknown to any terrestrial mammal, except Arctic foxes, is now home to many.
-That's how welcoming the nature of Iceland is.
-So, why not step into this inviting realm and witness wildlife in Iceland?
+The land, once unknown to any terrestrial mammal except Arctic foxes, is now home to many.
+That's how welcoming Iceland's nature is.
+So, why not step into this inviting realm and experience the wildlife of Iceland?
+From puffins to blue whales, exotic species spread across different horizons will be a sight to behold.

+If you've been planning a wild tour around Iceland to spot the native species in their natural habitat, then you've come to the right place.
 You can also discover extraordinary wildlife on one of the available Arctic cruises.
 Iceland is often on these itineraries, allowing you to book wildlife tours.

-So who am I, you ask?
+So, who am I, you ask?
 For the last 17 years, I (Niels Thomas) have worked as a marine mammal specialist and wildlife expert focusing on aquatic wildlife conservation.

+Today, I have created this brief yet informative guide to introduce you to the wildlife of Iceland.
 But before that, pledge not to taint the grounds you'll be walking on and engage respectfully with the children of Mother Nature.

 Table of Contents

-Where to Watch Wildlife in Iceland
+Where To Watch Wildlife in Iceland

 1. Whale Watching from Snæfellsnes Peninsula

-Whale watching in Iceland is the top priority of people wanting to capture the magnificent beauty of these sea creatures.
+Whale watching in Iceland is a top priority for people seeking to capture the magnificent beauty of these majestic sea creatures.
+You can spot almost 23 types (eight commonly found) of cetaceans in Icelandic waters.

 The sight of acrobatic humpbacks is beautiful, and if you're lucky enough, then the planet's largest mammal, the blue whale, might be around the corner.

-Still, no matter how lucky you get during your tour, protecting the local whale population is a duty that even tourists mustn't wipe their hands of.
+Still, no matter how lucky you get during your tour, protecting the local whale population is a duty that even tourists mustn't wash their hands of.
 Hence, peaceful whale watching from the shores is a perfect choice.

 How To Get There